jrony149/Prims/README.md

 <vertex_1> <vertex_2> <edge_weight>

 This means that there is an edge between <vertex_1> and <vertex_2> and its weight is <edge_weight>.
-For example, from the above example, the first edge listed is "1 2 6".
+For instance, from the above example, the first edge listed is "1 2 6".
 This means that there is an edge between vertex 1 and vertex 2 and its weight is 6.

 The output file will have the following data in it upon the completion of the algorithm;